breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

 The next morning, we left bright and early on the [Glacier Express](https://en.wikipedia.org/wiki/Glacier_Express), the slowest high speed train in the world.
 Scenic waypoints are narrated in dulcet sing-song, like a person reading a children’s fairy tale, in English, German, Italian, French and possibly Romansh.
 We passed through steep mountain passes, sweeping valleys, and over trestles spanning deep gorges.

 Arriving in St. Moritz later that afternoon, we hauled our bags a kilometer uphill into a [hotel above a pizza shop](http://www.arte-stmoritz.ch/) then walked around the lake.
-We watched people maneuvered small sailboats, and tuxedo-clad chaps [jump horses](http://www.csistmoritz.ch/) over fences in the late summer sunshine.
+We watched people maneuver small sailboats, and tuxedo-clad chaps [jump horses](http://www.csistmoritz.ch/) over fences in the late summer sunshine.
 It was all spectacularly European.
 St. Moritz is very extravagant, dripping with fur, fast cars and grand old hotels.

 Then we took a train to Salzburg, by way of Zürich.
 Salzburg was really interesting, and much more salt-of-the-earth.
 I grew up watching The Sound of Music every Christmas, so there was an immediate connection.
 To my dismay, Austrians do not typically break out in A Capella musical overtures, and frowned on my own attempts to engage them in doing so, vis-à-vis [My Favorite Things](https://www.youtube.com/watch?v=0IagRZBvLtw).